INN/docs/communications/newsletter/inndy.md

 > Adam: hmm, i'm pretty sure bert was in the newsletter from the beginning and was \*always\* supposed to be robot-related because we thought it was funny
 > Adam: like he/she/it (we never figured out bert's pronouns definitively afaik) was a valued member of the team and we didn't want to exclude him/her/them just for being a robot
 >
 > Kaeti: Ya, I think the idea was to treat Bert/Inndy as a full teammade who would share robot perspectives.
+> Kaeti: Inndy renamed because INN and maybe an Indiana Jones reference??
 >
 > Adam: hot robot takes
 >